-On October 15 a jihadi website announced the death of Moezeddine Garsallaoui, leader of militant group Jund al Khilafah, reporting that he had been killed in a ‘cowardly, treacherous raid’ in North Waziristan that may have been a drone strike, although there were few further details.
-Garsallaoui, who is variously reported as being Swiss or Belgian-Tunisian, was the second husband of Belgian-Moroccan Malika El Aroud, convicted of running terrorist websites in 2007.
+On October 15 a jihadi website announced the death of Moezeddine Garsallaoui, leader of militant group Jund al Khilafah, reporting that he had been killed in a ‘cowardly, treacherous raid’ in North Waziristan that may have been a drone strike.
+However there were few further details with the Long War Journal reporting it was not known when or how he was killed ‘but it appears he was killed in a drone strike in Miramshah” Garsallaoui, who is variously reported as being Swiss or Belgian-Tunisian, was the second husband of Belgian-Moroccan Malika El Aroud, convicted of running terrorist websites in 2007.
+She was reportedly widow of the man who assassinated Northern Alliance leader Ahmed Shah Massoud on September 7 2001, on Osama bin Laden’s orders.
+In June 2013 it was revealed the US National Security Agency had intercepted several e-mails sent by Garsallaoui in Pakistan to El Aroud in Belgium in 2008.
+This information prevented a potential al Qaeda plot targeting Belgium, anonymous intelligence officials said.
 Jund al Khilafa claimed responsibility for the Toulouse, France shootings in March 2012 that killed a rabbi and three children.
 And in April 2013, the IMU announced the death of a German man known as ‘Ahmad B‘, who had just completed his explosives training when killed with two others.
 Die Welt described him as a young German-Moroccan from the town of Setterich born in 1988.
 Announcing his death, an Islamic Movement of Uzbekistan spokesman said ‘Dear brothers and sisters, the King of Setterich is now a martyr,’

 Location: Hurmuz, Mir Ali, North Waziristan

-References: Telegraph, PTI, BBC, AFP, Associated Press, Long War Journal, The Times, Voice of Russia, Xinhua, Long War Journal, SITE intelligence, Newsweek Pakistan, Long War Journal, Die Welt (German), Die Welt (German)
+References: Telegraph, PTI, BBC, AFP, Associated Press, Long War Journal, The Times, Voice of Russia, Xinhua, Long War Journal, SITE intelligence, Newsweek Pakistan, Long War Journal, Die Welt (German), Die Welt (German), CNN, Bureau

 Eulogy of Ahmad B, the ‘King of Setterich’ (YouTube)